 Supporting information

-The indicator presents trends in the number of new introductions of non-indigenous species by marine (sub)region and assessment period (6 years), as per the MSFD Descriptor 2 criterion D2C1.
+The indicator presents trends in the number of new introductions of non-indigenous species for European marine waters, as well as by marine (sub)region and assessment period (six years), as per the MSFD Descriptor 2 criterion D2C1.

-National inventories of NIS were analysed, revised and updated with published data from biodiversity and hot-spot campaigns, academic surveys, and citizen science observed until December 2020 (reported until June 2022).
-The revised list was cross-checked against official NIS datasets and validated by national experts.
+National inventories of NIS were analysed, revised, and updated with published data from biodiversity and hot-spot campaigns, academic surveys, and citizen science observed until December 2021.
+The revised list was cross-checked against existing NIS databases and validated by national experts.

 Species filtering and taxonomic aggregation